caltechlibrary/t2t3_dataset_web_apps/about.md

 About this software
 ===================

-## t2t3_dataset_web_apps 0.0.4
+## t2t3_dataset_web_apps 0.0.5

-First draft of T2T3 workshop for using Dataset and CL Web Components to build web applications.
-It is being presented to the DLD development group via Zoom, 2025-06-12.
+Starting the second draft of this workshop.
+Split workshop into two parts, building web applications with dataset and enhancing the browser experience with web components.
+Adding suggestions from first presentation.

 ### Authors